polca/pathways/README.md

 "enhancement" and "help wanted" is open to whoever wants to implement it.

-#### Provide IAM scenarios

-The IAM scenarios are the core of the ``pathways`` package.
-If you have access to IAM scenarios, please consider sharing them with us.

 #### Write Documentation

 ``pathways`` could always use more documentation, whether as part of